 Visit Hotel Nacional de Cuba

-You don’t have to have a reservation to explore this monumental Havana landmark.
+You don’t have to have a reservation to explore this monumental Havana landmark, the Hotel Nacional.
 The most famous hotel, out of all the hotels in Cuba, is open for you to walk around the gardens, have a drink at the many bars, or to take in the artwork.
 Well-known people, such as, Winston Churchill and Frank Sinatra have stayed here, along with many “newer” celebrities.
 A good recommendation: Head towards the back lawn of the hotel.
 Grab a drink from one of the outside bars, and relax around the patio.

 Plan a Cuban Beach Day